JanOsusky/JanOsusky/README.md

-- 👋 Hi, I’m @JanOsusky 21 yo studing at BUT FIT, Erasmus at UMA ETSII in summmer sememster 2023
+- 👋 Hi, I’m @JanOsusky 21 yo studing at BUT FIT, Erasmus at UMA ETSII in summer sememster 2023
 - 👀 I’m interested in Web and Mobile App development
 - 📫 How to reach me on linkedin -> https://www.linkedin.com/in/jan-osusk%C3%BD-2b6382273/